 top of page

-A once a year, season-long control application.
-If requested this application will normally be applied with Step 3 or 4 and is guaranteed for the entire season.
-This product works by storing itself in the grass plant so that when the grubs begin to feed on the roots, they ingest it and consequently die.
+A once-a-year, season-long control application.
+If requested, this application will usually be applied with Step 2 or 3 and is guaranteed for the entire season.
+This product stores itself in the grass plant so that when the grubs feed on the roots, they ingest it and consequently die.
 Although you may find a grub or two in your lawn, they will not survive or be able to do any damage.

 Grub Preventative Treatment